As calls for a wealth tax grow, here's how wide the wealth gap is

 As tax season starts its engines, politicians are pitching tax proposals that put the ultra-wealthy in their crosshairs.

-The proposals, which are seen as a part cry against income inequality and a part revenue stream, were pitched by Sens.
+The proposals, which are seen as part cry against income inequality and part revenue stream, were pitched by Sens.
 Elizabeth Warren, D-Mass., and Bernie Sanders, I-Vt., and Rep. Alexandria Ocasio-Cortez, D-N.Y.
 The proposals would have Amazon CEO Jeff Bezos writing a check to the IRS with nine zeros in it.
-That’s nine times as many zeros as Amazon’s 2019 corporate income tax payment.
+That’s nine times as many zeros as Amazon’s 2018 corporate income tax payment.

 Eight years after the anti-Wall Street Occupy movement brought the “99 percent” into the national conversation, and with it a focus on the wealthiest 1 percent, these proposals take aim at the 0.1 percent of American households.
 These, the ultra-wealthy, are the ones who would pay the wealth tax.

-Note: CORRECTION (March 1, 2019, 3:43 p.m.
-ET): A previous version of this article misstated Howard Schultz' position at Starbucks.
-He is a former CEO, not the current one.
-Also, the article misspelled the U.S. Securities and Exchange Commission as the "Security" and Exchange Commission.